awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-connecting-application.md

-# Tutorial: Connecting a Java Application to Your Amazon MQ Broker<a name="amazon-mq-connecting-application"></a>
+# Connecting a Java application to your Amazon MQ broker<a name="amazon-mq-connecting-application"></a>

-After you create an Amazon MQ broker, you can connect your application to it\.
+After you create an Amazon MQ ActiveMQ broker, you can connect your application to it\.
 The following examples show how you can use the Java Message Service \(JMS\) to create a connection to the broker, create a queue, and send a message\.
-For a complete, working Java example, see [Working Examples of Using Java Message Service \(JMS\) with ActiveMQ](amazon-mq-working-java-example.md)\.
+For a complete, working Java example, see [Working examples of using Java Message Service \(JMS\) with ActiveMQ](amazon-mq-working-java-example.md)\.

 You can connect to ActiveMQ brokers using [various ActiveMQ clients](http://activemq.apache.org/cross-language-clients.html)\.
 We recommend using the [ActiveMQ Client](https://mvnrepository.com/artifact/org.apache.activemq/activemq-client/5.15.0)\.